Dollar-A-Day Insurance in NJ | New Jersey SAIP

 Uninsured Motorist Coverage

-Some states have placed the burden of insurance onto the driver, compelling all drivers to have uninsured motorist coverage.
+Some states have placed the burden of insurance onto the driver, compelling all drivers to have uninsured motorist coverage for those drivers who are at fault without the right coverages.

 This means that drivers must take out an Uninsured Motorist Bodily Injury (UMBI) policy – and in the District of Columbia, you are required to get Property Damage (UMPD) in addition.